putrafir/putrafir/README.md

-<p align="left">Ahmad Putra Firdaus di sini.
-Keahlian utama saya adalah pengembangan web dengan Laravel dan Next.js.
-Saya menikmati tantangan dalam membangun aplikasi web yang kuat dan responsif, baik di sisi server maupun klien.
-Saya percaya bahwa kunci keberhasilan proyek adalah kode yang terorganisir dengan baik dan mengikuti praktik pengembangan yang solid.</p>
+<p align="left">Ahmad Putra Firdaus here.
+My main expertise is web development with Laravel and Next.js.
+I enjoy the challenge of building robust and responsive web applications, both on the server and client side.
+I believe that the key to a successful project is well-organized code and following solid development practices.</p>

 ###